breizhn/DTLN/README.md

 ---
 ### Real time processing with tf-lite:

 With TF 2.3 it is finally possible to convert LSTMs to tf-lite.
 It is still not perfect because the states must be handled seperatly for a stateful model and tf-light does not support complex numbers.
 That means that the model is splitted in two submodels when converting it to tf-lite and the calculation of the FFT and iFFT is performed outside the model.
 I provided an example script for explaining, how real time processing with the tf light model works (```real_time_processing_tf_lite.py```).
 In this script the tf-lite runtime is used.
 The runtime can be downloaded [here](https://www.tensorflow.org/lite/guide/python).
-Quantization does not work yet.
+Quantization works now.

-Using the tf-lite DTLN model and the tf-lite runtime the execution time on an old Macbook Air mid 2012 can be decreased to **0.7 ms**.
+Using the tf-lite DTLN model and the tf-lite runtime the execution time on an old Macbook Air mid 2012 can be decreased to **0.5 ms**.

 [To contents](#contents-of-the-readme)